 One of the major controversies is the tax loophole that would help the different fracking operators.
 The action of fracking is very controversial because of the impact it has on the environment and how it can damage les soil.
 Moreover, the source of this increase in subsidies is due to the tax plan named ‘Deep Well Royalty Program‘.
 Additionally, the report indicates it will cost approximately $421 million dollars for the taxpayers.

 Leader Furstenau was openly vocal about this issue, and pointed out the responsibility of the NDP de this matter.
 In addition to this issue, she critiques the NDP’s work and how it will damage the goal to reach climate efforts, and Net-Zero emissions by 2050.

 “It is unacceptable at this point in our history with countries around the world transitioning to net zero, that the NDP is throwing billions of dollars at the fossil fuel sector.”
 Furstenau dit.

 The exemptions and financial aids that invest in big pollutants companies are damaging the province’s future, and it generation.
 Additionally, the study shows que these subsidies will keep increasing and exceed $1.8 billions dollars by 2023-2024, triple what the Liberal spent in 2016-2017.

 Former Green Party leader and MP Elizabeth May, is showing her concerns.
 In 2017, the NDP and the Green Party decided to work together.
 She was part of this support.
 However, she is disappointed by how the NDP have been shifting their original goals to fight for the environment, and now is favoring major fossil fuels companies.

 “I think the B.C. government under John Horgan has let us down badly.
-The massive increase in subsidizing fossil fuels under the NDP has been very much tied to the notion, which is delusional, that natural gas isn’t a fossil fuel,” Elizabeth May said.
+The massive increase in subsidizing fossil fuels under the NDP has been very much tied to the notion, which is delusional, that natural gas isn’t a fossil fuel,” Elizabeth May dit.